MOON2.0: Dynamic Modality-balanced Multimodal Representation Learning for E-commerce Product Understanding: Experiment

 \subsection{Heatmap Visualization}

-A set of attention-based heatmap visualizations is shown in the \cref{fig:visualization}.
-Comparison of visualization results of multimodal information processing on models using \model and using modality mixed training, clearly demonstrates that \model comprehensively enhances the understanding capability of multimodal content, particularly improving its ability to align image-text modal information.
+A set of attention-based heatmap visualizations is shown in \cref{fig:visualization}.
+Comparison of visualization results on models using \model and using modality mixed training, clearly demonstrates that \model comprehensively improves the understanding capability of multimodal content and finer image-text alignment.
 Specifically, it effectively attends to the main products while achieving finer alignment on detailed regions.
-For example, in the first row of the heatmap, attention shifts from non-critical regions such as ``high quality" and ``women" to focus on key attributes like ``knitted cardigan", ``polo-neck", and ``Teddybear", while also highlighting the brand name ``Coshehkg".
+For example, in the first row, attention shifts from non-critical regions such as ``high quality" and ``women" to focus on key attributes like ``knitted cardigan", ``polo-neck", and ``Teddybear", while also highlighting the brand name ``Coshehkg".